cloudflare/cloudflare-docs/content/bots/reference/verified-bots-policy.md

 If any of the requirements to validate are breached, a service will be removed from the global allowlist.

-#### Examples
+#### Example breaches of policy

 * Adding a set of IPs that are not solely used by verified service.
 * The service IPs are breached by an attacker.
 * The service has vulnerabilities that have not been patched.
 * A block of IPs not briefed on onboarding is added to the list.
 * The disclosed purpose of the service does not reflect on the traffic.
+* An AI Crawler that does not respect the crawl-delay directive in robots.txt.

 ## Online Application